A Brief Chronology

 Accompanied by Mr. Xie Dongmin, later Vice President of Nationalist Government, and Professor Xu Keshi, German educated, Director of Education, Taiwan Provincial Government, to visit the Grass Mountain for sightseeing, now the Yangmingshan, situated in the suburb of Taipei, a scenic spot that served as the reception center for Prince Hirohito of Japan (later Emperor) in 1923 and Alexandr Solzhenitsyn, the Russian Nobel Laureate, in the early 80s; who stayed at the China Hotel nearby.

-Chairman, Philosophy Department, and Concurrently Director, Graduate Institute
+Department, and Concurrently Director, Graduate Institute of advanced Studies

 1949, aged 50 Strongly recommended Zhu Guangqian, (then Acting Dean of Liberal Arts, National Peking University) for a Professorship in Philosophy at NTW.
 In protest of the case being boycotted by the Dean of Liberal Arts, Fang resigned both his Chairmanship and Directorship, remaining only in the capacity as a teaching faculty in the department until his retirement in 1973. – undoubtedly a great loss for the subsequent development of the department toward excellence.